code-quality-metrics/node-best-practices/README.md

 - All requires at the top of the files.
 - Dont reinvent the wheel, use npm
 - Decouple api from frontend.
+- Use semantic versioning for your modules: Major.Minor.Patch 1.9.12 <https://semver.org>

 <https://medium.com/swlh/common-mistakes-that-node-js-developers-make-9df7106d09f1>